stts-se/wikispeech-lexdata/en-us/cmudict/README.md

 Update 2017-05-11: updated filter for stress placement, and added syllable boundaries
 Update 2017-11-14: new line format

 N.B.!
-The g2p file above is found in the new git repos rb2gp: https://github.com/stts-se/rbg2p/blob/master/server/g2p_files/enu_cmu_syll.g2p
+The `enu_cmu.syll` file above is used for syllabification.
+The file is located in the git repository `rb2gp`: https://github.com/stts-se/rbg2p/blob/master/cmd/server/g2p_files/enu_cmu.syll

 ---